AkuseruKid/akuserukid.github.io/README.md

 ## Description

-This is my first personal project in web development
+This a simple blog, one of my personal project.

+PHP and MVC Structure
-Pure CSS, no Boostrap
+Pure CSS, no Bootstrap
 Some Vanilla JS for burger button
-MVC Structure
 Twig for views
-Grumphp to sniff the project
+GrumPHP to sniff the project and make clean code

 You can watch articles, add some comments for each articles, navigate freely into the blog :)